 This bill amends existing laws regarding the suspension or revocation of a person's driver's license due to failure to pay court-ordered fines.
-It specifies that a court "shall not" request the Department of Finance and Administration to revoke, suspend, or refuse to renew a driver's license for nonpayment unless the individual has failed to appear at a scheduled hearing regarding the fine.
+It specifies that a court "shall not" request the Department of Finance and Administration to revoke, suspend, or refuse to renew a driver's license for nonpayment unless the individual has failed to appear at a scheduled hearing addressing the nonpayment.
 Additionally, the bill removes provisions that previously allowed for the issuance of a restricted driving permit under certain conditions related to nonpayment of fines.

 Statutes affected: